 I'm Rob Rankin, founder of Vagabond & Driftwood tours of Ireland.

 The weather in September can be settled and mild; I've included temperature averages below as well as ideas on what to pack.

-All of the best attractions are still open so exploring ancient castles and historic houses is very much on the cards.
+All of the best attractions are still open; so exploring ancient castles and historic houses on one of is very much on the cards.

-Whether you are seeking activity-filled, upbeat Ireland tours, like our Vagabond Cultural Adventures, or you'd prefer a more relaxed cultural experience, like our Driftwood Journeys of Discovery - you'll find something that suits you in September.
+Whether you're seeking activity-filled Ireland tours — like Vagabond Cultural Adventures — or you'd prefer an easy-going cultural experience — such as Driftwood Journeys of Discovery — you'll find something that suits in September.

 🌤️ Ireland's Weather in September

 The weather in September in Ireland can be very pleasant.